digshake/CSJavaWUSTL/_sources/Module8-Inheritance/studio.rst

 Start by examining the ``MultipleChoiceQuestion`` constructor.
 Use the constructor from the base class to take care of the fields that the two classes have in common by calling ``super()``.
 Then, deal with any additional fields, creating them if necessary.

 Next, you should **override** the ``displayPrompt()`` method, which has been started for you.
 You can use the ``displayPrompt()`` method from the base class to display the question prompt, then finish the method by displaying the choices in order.
-Your first choice should be labelled "1", second choice "2", etc.
+Your first choice should be labelled "1", second choice "2", etc. The output for this method should look like the following:

+If the options are 131, 231, 425, and 1301, the ``displayPrompt()`` method should print:

+1. 131

+2. 231

+3. 425

+4. 1301

+More abstractly, this method should print:

+1. choices[0]

+2. choices[1]

+...

+\ n. choices[n]

+Finally, complete the getter method for the instance variable you have created.

-Once you have finished, examine and run the provided main method in the ``MultipleChoiceQuestion`` class.
-Make some more questions and test your code to make sure it behaves in the way you expect.
+Once you have finished, run the test suite (``Studio8TestSuite.java``) again to check your work.
+Make some MultipleChoiceQuestions in the main method and test your code to make sure it behaves in the way you expect.

 Select All Questions
 ====================